dgudenkov-foreign-languages-homework/homework/homework-133/wb_p56.md

     - It's important that we work hard at this
     - The key is to believe in yourself
     - He's certainly a high achiever (ok)
-    - We'll improve if we will practise every day
+    - We'll improve if we practise every day

 2.
     - known